kyawsanoo2364/Make-Own-Discord-Bot/README.md

 > You need to have Python installed on your pc.
 >
-step1: Open your downloaded project files with code editor like [vscode](https://code.visualstudio.com/) or other.
+step1: Open your downloaded project file.

+step2: Open your `terminal` or `cmd` inside project file.